AdamSobieski/Narratology/Content/Page1.md

 ## Introduction

-Using the framework presented, below, one can implement classes resembling:
+Using the framework presented, below, one could implement classes resembling:

 ```cs
 using System.Collections;